 - Consumers love to share their deep enthusiasm for favorite media, and publishers love to create readers for good.
 Like a food bank feeding the mind, we establish and manage the partnerships and logistics across the entire publishing supply chain – from paper companies and printers to publishers and consumers – that deliver desired magazines and comic books from where they are located to literacy programs, and into the hands, homes, and hearts of eager at-risk readers.

-- Consumers and businesses buy bulk copies and subscriptions for at-risk readers.
+- Consumers and businesses donate funds to buy bulk copies and subscriptions for at-risk readers.

 - Consumers buy newsstand magazines and comic books to read, and then recycle them for literacy.